c00k1ebuilds/Python-basics/README.md

 <br/>

 files written daily while learning Python from scratch. one concept per file. one day at a time.
+Doing the coding work on tablet.

 <br/>